With this simple concept, you can live beyond your means—and save more money than ever

 Part 2: Access vs. Ownership

-In Part 1, we learned the importance of buying assets, and avoiding liabilities wherever possible.
+In Part 1, we learned the importance of buying assets and avoiding liabilities wherever possible.
 Of course, it’s impossible to avoid liabilities completely.
-We all need to eat, sleep, and those cost money.
+We all need to eat and sleep.
 So while it’s important to buy as many assets as possible, you’ll still buy things that won’t make you money (but will keep you alive).

 This is where access vs. ownership comes in.
 But before we dive in, please, get comfortable, and focus.
 Because this is one of the most powerful—and least used—strategies in this entire guide.